ComputeCanada/magic_castle/docs/README.md

 1. Once connected to a login node, access `mgmt1` with `[centos@login1 ~]$ ssh mgmt1`.
 2. Retrieve the `profile::freeipa::server::admin_password` encrypted value following instructions in section [10.13](#1013-read-and-edit-secret-values-generated-at-boot) (you only need the value in between '[...]' brackets).
 3. Log in to FreeIPA with `kinit admin` using the password retrieved in step 2.
-4. The `ipa` command now is available to accomplish administrator tasks, here's a [detailed guide](https://www.freeipa.org/page/Administrators_Guide.html).
+4. The `ipa` command is now available to accomplish administrator tasks; here's a [detailed guide](https://www.freeipa.org/page/Administrators_Guide.html).

 </details>